katherineanne/logs/logs.md

 **Coleman, Daniel. *White Civility: The Literary Project of English Canada.* Toronto, ON,
 CAN: University of Toronto Press, 2006.
 ProQuest ebrary.
 Web.** <http://site.ebrary.com.ezproxy.library.uvic.ca/lib/uvic/detail.action?docID=10218812>

 In this book, Coleman outlines the way early Canadian literature solidified a white-normative image of "the Canadian" in the national conscious.
-I refer to Coleman's work in order to establish what historical worldview *The Inconvenient Indian* is working to rewrite.
+I refer to Coleman's work in order to establish what historical worldview *The Inconvenient Indian* attempts to rewrite.

 **Furniss, Elizabeth. *The Burden of History.* Vancouver: UBC Press, 1999.
 Print.**

 In this book, anthropologist Elizabeth Furniss carefully documents her research on racial segregation in Williams Lake B.C. during the 1980's and 90's.
 Furniss also examines what factors contribute to the attitude of "common sense racism" that permeates the town.
-Furniss provides fairly contemporary examples of racism towards the First Nations community, which highlight the reality of the problem King is writing to address.
+Furniss provides fairly contemporary examples of racism towards the First Nations community, which highlight the reality of the problem King aims to address.

 **Goldie, Terry.
 “Semiotic Control: Native Peoples in Canadian Literature in English.”
 *Unhomely States.* Ed.
 Cynthia Sugars.
 Toronto: Broadview Press, 2004.
 Print.**

 Goldie uses deconstruction to explain how racism towards Native peoples has already been built into the English language.
-In this essay, Goldie outlines to a key theoretical approach innate in King's argument.
+In this essay, Goldie outlines a key theoretical approach innate in King's argument.

 **Groening, Laura Smyth.
 "The Healing Aesthetic of Basil H. Johnston" *Listening to Old Women Speak*.
 Montreal: McGill-Queen's University Press, 2004.
 Print.**

-This article highlights the importance of the way a story is told by critiquing how white critics responded to Johnston's humorous retelling of his residential school experience.
+This article highlights the importance of the way a story is told by critiquing the way white critics responded to Johnston's humorous retelling of his residential school experience.
 Groaning argues that the storytelling form has the ability to rewrite history in a healing way.

 **Hutcheon, Linda. *Splitting Images: Contemporary Canadian Ironies.* Toronto: Oxford University Press, 1991.
 Print.**

 In this book Hutcheon outlines the variety of ways irony has been used in Canadian literature.
-In her discussion of postcolonial literature, Hutcheon descibes how irony can be used by postcolonial writers in order to critique the dominant group.
+In her discussion of postcolonial literature, Hutcheon explains how irony can be used to criticize the dominent political and social culture.
 Irony is one of the key rhetorical tools King uses in *The Inconvenient Indian*.

 **King, Thomas. *The Truth About Stories.* Minnesota: University of Minnesota Press, 2008.
 Print.**

 *The Truth About Stories* argues that our stories influence the way we view the world.
 King's juxtaposition of Native and Christian creation stories offers an ideal comparison to show how the mythology we ascribe to shapes our understanding of the world.
-This same argument can be applied to national mythology in both Canada and the States.
+This same argument can be applied to national mythologies in Canada and the States.

 **Wyile, Herb.
 “History, Theory, and the Contemporary Canadian Historical Novel”.
 *Speculative Fictions.*  Quebec City: McGill-Queen’s University Press, 2002.
 Print.**

 This chapter of Wyile's book outlines how revisionist literature is helping to rewrite the public's understanding of history.
-Wyile's discussion demonstrates how historical events are always told through a subjective lense.
+Wyile's discussion is revelent because it demonstrates how historical events are always told through a subjective lense.

 ## Log 3, 3 February, Revised Thought Piece